boyanfan/dream-engine/docs/Singleton.md

 # Singleton\<T\>

-A generic class that provides
-a centralized, reusable, and type-safe implementation of the singleton pattern that ensures only one instance of a derived class can exist at runtime.
+The standard interface that provides a centralized, reusable, and type-safe implementation of the singleton pattern that ensures only one instance of a derived class can exist at runtime.